Sycamore, Illinois: Tourism

 Sycamore is home to the annual Sycamore Pumpkin Festival, a pumpkin festival established in 1962 when local resident Wally Thurow began displaying pumpkins on his front lawn.
 The festival features many activities, a carnival, and a parade.
 The lawn of the DeKalb County Courthouse is the center of the event and includes a display of decorated and carved pumpkins.
 The event attracts thousands to Sycamore from locations throughout northern Illinois, the Midwest, and the broader United States.

 The city is also home to the Sycamore Historic District, an architecturally interesting area containing over 200 individual properties.
 The district was established in 1978 when it was added to the National Register of Historic Places.
 The area is bounded in an irregular pattern along Main and Somonauk Streets but contains portions of several other streets and includes much of the downtown commercial district and residential areas north and south of downtown.
 During the summer, the Sycamore Historical Society offers guided walking tours with a local historian.

 Sycamore is also home to the former Midwest Museum of Natural History, which featured a varied taxidermy collection and closed in February 2020.

+The Great Western Trail passes through town.